TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 ### Avoid fixed width and height

 The number one enemy of flexibility is a fixed width on an element.
 If you put `width: 600px` on anything, then it will never be able to shrink below that width, which ruins your chances of getting that thing to fit on most phone screens.
-Likewise, sticking a fixed height on an element can cause issues if the contents of that element run out of room.
+Likewise, sticking a fixed height on an element can cause issues if the contents of that element runs out of room.

 Obviously the context will determine what works in a given situation, but an easy fix in many cases is replacing `width` or `height` with `max-width` or `min-height` (`min-width` and `max-height` are also valid and may be useful depending on the context).